 Understand how a hook works

-Try and get to grips with the shape of the hook and ask yourself if you should hammer this hook into the rock in the first place, as it’s length - being far longer than any peg - will always be a major pain on the arse to remove.
-This need to drive the peg all the way home is due to the pegs length, its lack of any taper, and because unlike a axe, which will hook securely on it’s very pick tip, all the current hook designs need to be set all the way in to avoid leverage.
+Try and get to grips with the shape of the hook and ask yourself if you should hammer this hook into the rock in the first place, as its length - being far longer than any peg - will always be a major pain on the arse to remove.
+This need to drive the peg all the way home is due to the pegs length, its lack of any taper, and because unlike an axe, which will hook securely on its pick tip, all the current hook designs need to be set all the way in to avoid leverage.

 Use something else

-The amount of steel actually needed to hold a fall in a good placement can be measured in millimeters (having taken falls onto RURPS and tiny beaks I can vouch for this), were as with a hook it’s measured in centimeters.
+The amount of steel actually needed to hold a fall in a good placement can be measured in millimetres (having taken falls onto RURPS and tiny beaks I can vouch for this), whereas with a hook it’s measured in centimetres.
 This is because in ice or turf it’s not the hook that will fail, but the placement.
-In rock this isn’t the case and obviously what’s needed is a new stye of winter peg, something between a hook and a birdbeak, were cleaning is built into the design (DMM would be the people to do a job like this).
-Unfortunately no such peg yet exists, but there are several examples of big beak pegs that come close.
-The beak style peg is the ideal shape, and has huge holding power, with even a medium sized Black diamond Pecker offering full strength protection, and will provide protection in some really desperate spots.
-With this type of peg, and a few baby angles, you should be able to handle most winter protection dilemmas.
+In rock, this isn’t the case and obviously what’s needed is a new style of winter peg, something between a hook and a bird beak, where cleaning is built into the design (DMM would be the people to do a job like this).
+Unfortunately, no such peg yet exists, but there are several examples of big beak pegs that come close.
+The beak style peg is the ideal shape, and has huge holding power, with even a medium-sized Black diamond Pecker offering full-strength protection, and will provide protection in some really desperate spots.
+With this type of peg and a few baby angles, you should be able to handle most winter protection dilemmas.
 At the moment the best peg of the bunch is the Moses medium Tomahawk (you can only buy the small one at the moment but the larger one is coming), a peg that has great holding power, high hook ability and very easy cleaning.
 Another option is the Russian Крюк якорный which comes in three sizes and is also very light and can be placed in ice as well as rock.
 The most easily found option is the size 3 Black Diamond Pecker, which is also very good.

 Modify a hook

 Another option, and maybe the easiest is to modify an existing hook, sawing off 3/4 of the pick and reshaping it.
-This type of hook would not be much use on ice or turf, but so you’d need to carry this as well as the a full sized hook.
-There’s a more indepth view of this option here
+This type of hook would not be much use on ice or turf, but so you’d need to carry this as well as the full-sized hook.
+There’s a more in-depth view of this option here

 Use a smaller hook